-With construction underway, the community group must continue to start preparing to operate the completed amenity.
-This is a significant task that the group has started in the concept and design phases and should complete during the construction phase.
+With construction underway, the community group must continue start preparing to operate the completed amenity.
+This is a significant task that the group has started in the concept and design phases and completes during the construction phase.

 The steps in this transition include:

-- Ordering, receiving and installing furniture, fixtures and equipment (FFE) - Building on the operating plan from the Business Case Part 2 - Developing a management plan for the amenity - Writing policies and procedures for operating the amenity - Creating a maintenance schedule for the amenity.
+- ordering, receiving and installing furniture, fixtures and equipment (FFE) - building on the operating plan from the Business Case Part 2 - developing a management plan for the amenity - writing policies and procedures for operating the amenity - creating a maintenance schedule for the amenity

-Receiving and installing the FFE must be coordinated with the Construction Contractor.
+Receiving and installing the FFE will need to be coordinated with the Construction Contractor.

-Commissioning the project
+Commission the project

-Ensures that the finished project operates as it was intended.
+Commissioning ensures that the finished project operates as it was intended.
 Through this process, the Prime Contractor (Construction Contractor) and Project Manager will ensure the community group learns how to operate and maintain the amenity.
 Methods for transferring this knowledge to the group include:

-- Product demonstrations and training on new equipment
+- product demonstrations and training on new equipment

-- Equipment documentation
+- equipment documentation

-- Operations and maintenance manuals
+- operations and maintenance manuals

-- Record drawings
+- record drawings

-- A project close-out binder.
+- a project close-out binder